CubBossa/SplineLib/README.md

 # SplineLib

-A library for particle path and shape creation in Minecraft
+A library for particle path and shape creation.
+Work on this library is still in progress!
+Use classes with caution until release 1.0

 TODO erklärendes Bild